 Listing every single job you've held can do more harm than good

-How far back should your CV go?
+How many months back should my CV go?

-Your CV's sole purpose is to demonstrate your most relevant skills and achievements that prove you are an excellent fit for the role at hand.
+Your CV's sole purpose is to demonstrate your most relevant skills and achievements that prove you're an excellent fit for the role at hand.
 To do this, it's best to zoom in on your most recent professional developments from the last 10 years, as this is likely to be your peak so far – not what you were doing in the previous decade.

 Here are a few reasons why it's best to scale back your work experience to the last 10 to 15 years: